Evening Chronicle: History

 The Chronicle originated as the Newcastle Chronicle, founded in 1764 as a weekly newspaper by Thomas Stack and Ann Fisher.
-The paper was left to his daughter Sarah Hodgson in 1785.
-Her husband was Solomon Hodgson and in 1794 he sold a part of the business to his brother in law.
-In 1800 Solomon died and Sarah Hodgson re-established ownership.
-She bought back the part that had been sold and enthused the business with new vigour.
+The paper was left to their daughter, Sarah Hodgson, in 1785.
+In 1794 her husband, Solomon Hodgson, sold a part of the business to his brother-in-law.
+In 1800 Solomon died and Sarah Hodgson re-established ownership and "enthused the business with new vigour."

 The business was sold to a consortium led by Mark William Lambert, a local businessman.
 The repeal of the taxes on newspapers in 1855, along with the hiring of new journalists and the installation of a new printing press, created an opportunity to expand the newspaper.

 On 1 May 1858 the paper was re-launched as the Daily Chronicle and Northern Counties Advertiser.
 The editor, businessman and social reformer Joseph Cowen, became its sole owner at the end of 1859.
 He soon turned the Newcastle Daily Chronicle (as it was titled from 1867) into the most successful newspaper in the area and one of the most successful provincial newspapers of the 19th century.

 In April 2013, the Evening Chronicle became known as The Chronicle or Chronicle Live.